20 Essential Tips For Cooking The Perfect Steak (And Why Your Seasoning Might Be Off)

 Drying your steak thoroughly before cooking is a simple yet vital step.
 Moisture on the steak’s surface can hinder caramelization, preventing the development of that sought-after crust.
 Patting the steak dry with paper towels ensures a better sear.

-A dry surface enables the Maillard reaction, which is responsible for the rich, savory flavors we love in a steak.
+A dry surface enables the Maillard reaction, which is responsible for the rich, savory flavors we love in a perfectly cooked steak.
 This step is particularly important if the steak has been marinating or stored in a moist environment.

 4. Tip #4: Season Generously with Salt